 Toggle: English / Spanish

-Disseminated tuberculosis (TB) is a contagious bacterial infection in which TB bacteria has spread from the lungs to other parts of the body through the blood or lymph system.
+Disseminated tuberculosis is a contagious mycobacterial infection in which mycobacteria have spread from the lungs to other parts of the body through the blood or lymph system.

 Miliary tuberculosis; Tuberculosis - disseminated; Extrapulmonary tuberculosis